UBC-CPEN311-Classrooms/master-lab0-tutorial/README.md

 automatically folded in to the pull request to show improvements.

-## GitHub submission and autograding
+## GitHub submission and (auto)grading

-The last part of this tutorial is to make sure that you can push your modified Verilog to the GitHub repository in preparation for autograding.
+The last part of this tutorial is to make sure that you can push your modified Verilog to the GitHub repository in preparation for grading and/or autograding.

 In the folder `lab0`, you will find a short Verilog file `lab0.sv`.
 Edit this file, uncomment the code describing the active-low synchronous reset.
 Simulate